British shale gas explorer Cuadrilla to step up work

 Shale gas refers to natural gas trapped in dense rock formations.
 The process of fracking, or hydraulic fracturing, involves pumping water and chemicals deep underground to break open the rock.
 The process has sparked some fears it could cause earthquakes or contaminate drinking water.

-Test drilling over the next few years will prove critical for the nascent industry in Britain, and must reassure a sceptical public and vocal environmental lobby concerned about the effects of fracking.
+Test drilling over the next few years will prove critical for the nascent industry in Britain, and must reassure a skeptical public and vocal environmental lobby concerned about the effects of fracking.

-UK utility Centrica (CNA.L) recently bought a quarter stake in Cuadrilla Bowland shale licences.
-French oil company Total (TOTF.PA) has also said it would like to explore for shale gas in Britain.
+UK utility Centrica recently bought a quarter stake in Cuadrilla Bowland shale licences.
+French oil company Total has also said it would like to explore for shale gas in Britain.